Filter by Kategorier

 Claux Amic Golf

-In the deep quiet of the forest, precision golf is the key word on this beautiful forest course near Grasse between the sea and the mountains.
+In the deep tranquillity of the forest, precision golf is the name of the game at this beautiful forest course near Grasse between the sea and the mountains.

 Take a deep breath

-Already on arrival at the club you can feel the silence, the calm atmosphere and the fresh air from the mountains.
-Located at just 600 meters above sea level, it is probably on the high side to call Claux Amic a mountain railway, and it also turns out to be less hilly than feared.
+From the moment you arrive at the club, you can sense the silence, the calm atmosphere and the fresh mountain air.
+Located at an altitude of just 600 meters above sea level, calling Claux Amic a mountain course is probably an exaggeration, and it turns out to be less hilly than feared.

-Even if the course is played on an early morning in June, the temperature quickly reaches around 30 degrees, and a golf cart will probably be preferable for most golfers who want enough air and energy to enjoy all 18 holes on the beautifully landscaped course.
-The area was formerly a private hunting district from the 17th century until the sport of golf became popular and the animals of the forest gained peace.
+Although the course was played on an early morning in June, the temperature quickly reaches around 30 degrees and a buggy would probably be preferable for most golfers who want to have enough air and energy to enjoy all 18 holes on the beautifully landscaped course.
+The area used to be a private hunting district from the 17th century, until golf became popular and the forest animals were left alone.

 Magnificent sea and mountain views

-The course is laid out gently on a mountainside plateau in a former forest with lots of oak trees and pines.
+The course is gently laid out on a hillside plateau in a former forest with plenty of oak and pine trees.

-Some golfers will argue that the chainsaw has not been used enough, because you often stand on the tee and shake your head and hands trembling a little while trying to visualize your drive out into the narrow opening between the approximately 20 meter high and dense trees on both sides.
+Some golfers would argue that the chainsaw hasn’t been used enough, as you often stand on the tee shaking your head and hands as you try to visualize your drive into the narrow opening between the 20 meter high and dense trees on both sides.

-The signature hole with a beautiful panoramic view of the entire Gulf of Cannes – © cityxee.com
+The signature hole with a great panoramic view of the entire bay of Cannes – ©cityxee.com

-It is on such a course that one should preferably not be used to aiming 50 meters to the side to make room to slice the ball back onto the fairway.
-There is simply no room for that.
+It’s on a course like this that you shouldn’t be used to aiming 50 meters to the side to make room to slice the ball back onto the fairway; there’s simply no room for that.

-Instead, think of short and precise iron strokes, which harmonizes well with the fact that the course is only 5,375 meters long from the yellow tee, and many holes are therefore possible to play in pairs for even the more short-hitting players.
+Instead, the focus is on short and precise iron shots, which fits well with the fact that the course is only 5,375 meters long from the yellow tee, and many holes are therefore playable in pairs for even the more short-handed players.

-The 18 holes are played in pairs with 72 strokes, and with a precise drive, there are good opportunities for a sensible start with two par-4 holes at an affordable 275 meters, after which you are already at the southeasternmost tip of the golf course.
+The 18 holes are played in par with 72 strokes, and with a precise drive there are good opportunities for a reasonable start with two par-4 holes at a manageable 275 meters, after which you are already at the southeastern tip of the facility.

-And here you will find the course’s breathtaking signature hole, which in terms of play is an uncomplicated par-3 hole, but the view must be remembered to enjoy to the fullest.
+Here you’ll find the course’s breathtaking signature hole, which is an uncomplicated par-3 hole in terms of play, but you must remember to enjoy the view to the fullest.

-From the tee you look down over the fairway and green, and the gaze then disappears in the heat haze in a magnificent panorama down the mountainside on the Esterel mountain chain and ends 15 kilometers away on the Mediterranean coast with the contours of the Lérins islands in the bay of Cannes.
+From the tee, you look down over the green and your gaze then disappears in the heat haze into a magnificent panorama down the mountainside of the Maritime Pre-Alps and ends 15 kilometers away on the Mediterranean coast with the outline of the Lérins Islands in the Bay of Cannes.

-A visit to the fortress on the largest of the islands, Sainte-Marguerite, can be highly recommended, but it is a completely different story.
+A visit to the fortifications on the largest of the islands, Sainte-Marguerite, is highly recommended, but that’s a whole other story.

-Happy and expectant players.
-The founder of cityxee.com (left) and writer Mikael Mortensen (right) – © cityxee.com
+Happy and excited players.
+Founder of cityxee.com (left) and MMO writer (right) – ©cityxee.com

-Back on the golf course and with great confidence after a successful hole 3, you now move on to the first par-5 hole of the day.
+Back on the golf course and confident after a successful hole 3, you now move on to the first par-5 hole of the day.

-With 395 meters, it is again an unusually short hole, where course management and the balance between length and precision are crucial for a good score and a reasonable pace in the game.
+At 395 meters, it’s another exceptionally short hole where course management and the balance between length and accuracy are crucial for a good score and a reasonable pace of play.

-If the ball is first caught by the trees, which in several places almost lean over the fairway, then the risk of a lost ball is great, as the forest floor usually grows high up around the tree trunks.
+If the ball is caught by the trees, which in many places almost lean over the fairway, the risk of a lost ball is high, as the forest floor often grows high up around the legs under the trees.

 Halfway turn at the clubhouse

-After the first handful of holes, you get used to the layout of the course and the rest of the way into the front 9 goes back and forth in the woods on well-kept fairways before turning at the back of the clubhouse.
+After the first handful of holes, you get used to the layout of the course, and the rest of the way into the for-9 goes back and forth through the woods on manicured fariways before turning around at the back of the clubhouse.

-Everywhere we find nice tee off places and greens that welcome the balls, so the biggest challenge is definitely to get the ball in play from the tee.
+Everywhere we find nice tee locations and greens that receive the balls well, so the biggest challenge is definitely to get the ball in play from the tee.

-Remember to replenish with drinks at halfway before teeing off from hole 10, where the driving range on the right follows the fairway in a soft dogleg to the right up against a well-protected green with 4 sand bunkers, which welcomes all wedge approached strokes.
-At hole 13 comes the course’s first serious water challenge.
+Remember to bring plenty of drinks or fill up at halfway before aiming for hole 10, where the driving range on the right side follows the fairway in a soft right dogleg up to a well-protected green with 4 sand bunkers that take all sliced approach shots well.

-From here you stand with a short stroke to the green, which for everything in the world should not be topped, so the ball rolls over the green and down into the lake behind.
-An affordable hole that can easily go wrong.
+From here, you have a short shot to the green, which by all means should not be topped, so the ball rolls over the green and into the lake behind it.
+A manageable hole that can easily go wrong.
 Golf at its best.

-Golf-wise, the course ends a bit tame on holes 17 and 18, where the greens hide at the back of the clubhouse.
-But for hole 19, you should still take the time to enjoy.
-In the Le Club restaurant, the dish of the day is served at affordable prices, and it is also possible to buy a course sandwich and drinks to take out on the course.
+Golf-wise, the course ends a little tame on holes 17 and 18, where the green hides at the back of the clubhouse.
+But hole 19 is still worth taking the time to enjoy.
+The Le Club restaurant serves affordable daily specials and you can also buy a course sandwich and drinks to take out onto the course.

 The cozy restaurant at the back of the clubhouse – ©cityxee.com

-It is also in the clubhouse that you pay on arrival for green fees, practice balls and any rental of equipment and golf cart.
+The clubhouse is also where you pay green fees, practice balls and any equipment and buggy rental upon arrival.

-Also remember to take a course guide “Carnet de Parcours”, because even though there are also nice hole overview maps out at the individual tee places, the local rules are explained in the booklet.
-A special rule of relief without penalty exists if the ball rests behind smaller pieces of rock in the direction of play.
-The protruding rock pieces are non-movable obstacles that one can and should drop free of.
+Remember to bring a course guide “Carnet de Parcours”, because although there are also nice hole overview maps at each tee, the local rules are explained in the booklet.
+There is a special rule for relaxation without penalty if the ball comes to rest behind smaller rocks in the direction of play.
+The protruding rocks are non-movable obstacles that you can and should drop clear of.

-The restaurant should be given time to enjoy as the end of another wonderful day on the golf course.
-And many more await for you in Claux Amic.
+The restaurant, on the other hand, should be enjoyed at the end of another great day on the golf course.
+There are plenty of them waiting for you at Claux Amic.

 By Mikael Mortensen / 2021